Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 ----

-Method 2: Use Terraform to set up AWS
+Method 2: Use Terraform to set up AWS (advanced)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This process is intended for advanced users only.
 If you have not used Terraform before, you might want to consider using the AWS console.